SamanthaBooth81/clay_and_fire/README.md

 - Site Navigation containing a Search Bar, My Account Links, Shopping Bag links, and Product Categories sections.

-- A Landing Page that clearly demonstrates with the site is for.
+- A Landing Page that clearly demonstrates what the site is for.

 - A Products Page that lists the Products contained within the category/search carried out.

-- Products Cards that gives the user an image of the product along with name, price, rating and ability to click into it for more details.
+- Products Cards that gives the user an image of the product along with name, price, and ability to click into it for more details.

 - Registration/login functionality using Django AllAuth so that users can create and manage their account.